Dr Ai-Ling Lai

 Undergraduate Admission Tutor (2011-2012): Oversea and monitor the admission of undergraduate applications, assist in the running of open days, liaise with various departments within the university such as the International Office and the International Study Centre (ISC) to review and monitor current schemes aiming to recruit international students onto the undergraduate programmes.

-Lai, A-L. (forthcoming), The Mortal Coil and the Political Economy of Death: A Critical Engagement with Baudrillard, in S. Dobscha (ed.)
-Death in Consumer Culture, Routledge Interpretive Marketing Research, Taylor & Francis (expected to be published on 16 Dec 2015)
+Lai, A-L. (2015), The Mortal Coil and the Political Economy of Death: A Critical Engagement with Baudrillard, in S. Dobscha (ed.)
+Death in Consumer Culture, Routledge Interpretive Marketing Research, Taylor & Francis

 Lai, A-L., Lim, M. and Higgins, M. (2014), “Spinsters and Bachelors: Negotiating the ‘Single’ Identity in a Couple-Orientated Marketplace”, in G. Cornelissen, E. Reutskaja and A. Valenzuela (Eds.).
 European Advances in Consumer Research, Barcelona, Association for Consumer Research.